emaphp/backbone.prism/README.md

 ```

 <br>
-The `TaskPaginator` components starts by defining its initial state.
+The `TaskPaginator` component starts by defining its initial state.
 The only required value is the current page number.
-Then it proceeds to initialize a mutator instance by providing a function that returns the set of options that we're interested, in this case, the *size* and *offset* values.
-Notice that we're storing a reference to the original store in order to know the total amount of pages available.
+Then it proceeds to initialize a mutator instance by providing a function that returns the options to update.
+This component receives 2 views: A main view, which is required to know how many pages are available; and the *target* view, which is the one that is associated to the mutator.
+Pagination components are a good example of elements that listen to a view and affect others.<br>
 When rendering the element, we again check if the view is initialized correctly.
 We calculate the amount of pages and define a render function.
 We finally use the `times` helper function to render a link for each page.
-In order to update the component state we use the `update` method in the mutator instance.
+In order to update the component state we invoke the `update` method in the mutator instance.
 This method updates the component state without triggering a re-render.
 This is done on purpose because the paginator needs to trigger an event in order to tell the view that it must update its contents.
-The paginator is evaluated and then it triggers a *apply* event which updates the view with the current configuration.
-It's time to add this component to our app.
+The paginator is evaluated and then it triggers a *apply* event which updates the view with the new configuration.
+We can now include this component to the `TaskApp` class.

 <br>
 ```javascript